mradul-bansal/Poll-App/README.md

    cd poll-app

 3. **Open the index.html file in your browser**:

-   You can use any modern web browser to view the application.
-Simply open the index.html file from the root directory.
+   You can use any modern web browser to view the application index.html file from the root directory.